-This simple well seasoned soup can be made with either carrots or pumpkin or a combination of both.
+This simple well-seasoned soup can be made with either carrots or pumpkin or a combination of both.
 Moroccan spices like ras el hanout have a beautiful balance of sweet spices like cinnamon and nutmeg which are offset by the more savory tastes of cardamom and ginger.
 Moroccan spices used in small amounts in soups stews or rice dishes give them a wonderful exotic aromatic lift rather than adding heat to the dish.

 Spices used in this recipe

 Saute’ the onion and garlic till translucent, approximately 5 min on medium heat.

 Add Moroccan spice mixture and sauté a further 1 min.
 Add the carrots and stock and bring to the boil.
-Simmer 15 min or until the carrots are soft.
+Simmer for 15 min or until the carrots are soft.

-Use a hand held blender or food processor to make the soup into a smooth creamy texture.
+Use a handheld blender or food processor to make the soup into a smooth creamy texture.